Singapore raises sea defences against tide of climate change

 The decision underscores the government's renowned long-term planning and the dilemma the country faces in fighting climate change while still trying to grow.
 It also highlights the problem facing other low-lying island states and coastal cities and the need to prepare.

 A major climate change review for the Chinese government last week said China's efforts to protect vulnerable coastal areas with embankments were inadequate.
-It said in the 30 years up to 2009, the sea level off Shanghai rose 11.5 centimetres (4.5 inches); in the next 30 years, it will probably rise another 10 to 15 centimetres.
+It said in the 30 years up to 2009, the sea level off Shanghai rose 11.5 centimeters (4.5 inches); in the next 30 years, it will probably rise another 10 to 15 centimeters.

 POCKET POWERHOUSE